cyber.domain

 and newdomain

 are used to purchase a domain name at auction.
 The procedure for buying a domain name at the auction is the same as the procedure of buying an account name.
-The following rules apply to the procedure:newdomain
+The following rules apply to the procedure:

-can create subdomains such as api.golos.io
+can create subdomains such asapi.golos.io

 and etc).
 In this case the only direct inheritance of domain names is allowed.
-It means that if the owner has created a domain for the second level, a domain for the third level can’t be created.Note: The account names are formed by adding parts to the right (for example,cyber.msig
+It means that if the owner has created a domain for the second level, a domain for the third level can’t be created.

 ,cyber.domain